Spottie97/Spottie97/README.md

 - 🌱 I’m currently learning **Next.js and Superbase**

-- 👨‍💻 All of my projects are available at [here](https://jellyfish-app-lc5qw.ondigitalocean.app/)
+- 👨‍💻 All of my projects are available [here](https://jellyfish-app-lc5qw.ondigitalocean.app/)

 - 💬 Ask me about **React, MongoDB and AI agent development**